 HAMSA - Protection, luck and happiness.

 Hamsas always have three extended middle fingers, but there are some variation to how the thumb and pinky fingers appear.
-Sometimes they are curved outwards as in the example shown above, other times they are just significantly shorter than the middle fingers.
 Whatever their shape, the thumb and pinky finger are always symmetrical.

 The Hebrew word is Hamesh which means five.
 Hamsa refers to the fact that there are five fingers on the talisman, though some also believe it represents the five books of the Torah.
 Sometimes it is called the Hand of Miriam after Moses’ sister.